 Lamb is probably not the most popular meat around.
 Its lack of widespread appeal may be because generations of people raised on chicken tenders are unaccustomed to its intense meatiness.
 Its strong flavor needs pungent seasonings to tame it and make it enjoyable.
-The ones that pair best with lamb are therefore those that are known for their robust flavor profiles.
-To get the best results when cooking lamb, season it with:
+The ones that pair best with lamb are those that are known for their robust flavor profiles.
+Here are some of the best spices for lamb.

 The strong savory notes of garlic work well with most meats, including lamb.
-When it comes to lamb, the more garlic you use the better it will be at competing with the intense flavor of the meat itself.
-Garlic is a great addition to both garlic and cumin in that it combines well with those two flavors.
+When it comes to lamb, the more garlic you use, the better it will be at competing with the intense flavor of the meat itself.
+Garlic is a great addition to cumin in that it combines well with its flavor.

 Black pepper is the all-purpose savory spice.
 It can work with all manner of vegetables and meat.
-So versatile is it that you would have an easier time naming the foods that it doesn’t improve than you would naming those that it does.
-Black pepper works well with the other seasonings on this list by adding a mild heat and a light piney flavor.
+Its so versatile that you would have an easier time naming the foods that it doesn’t improve than you would naming those that it does.
+Black pepper works well with the other seasonings on this list by adding mild heat and a light piney flavor.

 If you want a seasoning that captures all of the most important flavors that go well with lamb, curry powder is one of your best options.
-Curry powder is a spice mix created with the objective of making Indian spices appealing to Europeans.
-The ingredients can vary from blend to blend but most include fenugreek, turmeric, and cumin along with other spices commonly used in Indian cuisine.
-It has always been an all-purpose seasoning option with lamb dishes being among the traditional applications.
+Curry powder is a spice mix created to make Indian spices appealing to Europeans.
+The ingredients can vary from blend to blend, but most include fenugreek, turmeric, and cumin, along with other spices commonly used in Indian cuisine.
+It has always been an all-purpose seasoning option, with lamb dishes among the traditional applications.
 Curry powder can be used as a dry rub or in stews and other wet dishes.

 Oregano is another powerful herb that is strong enough to compete with the flavor of lamb.
-While it might not work alongside every other flavor on this list, it will pair well with the most versatile of them including garlic and black pepper.
-Oregano is better suited to the Mediterranean-style lamb dishes than for the Eastern ones.
+While it might not work alongside every other flavor on this list, it will pair well with the most versatile of them, including garlic and black pepper.
+Oregano is better suited to Mediterranean-style lamb dishes than to Eastern ones.

-Like curry powder, baharat is spice blend that can be used in a variety of applications.
-Baharat is from the Middle East and lamb is one of the meats on which it is commonly used.
+Like curry powder, baharat is a spice blend that can be used in a variety of applications.
+Baharat is from the Middle East, and lamb is one of the meats which it is commonly used.
 Baharat blends vary but typically include cardamom, black pepper, and cloves.
 In short, it contains spices that are pungent enough to mellow out the flavor of lamb.